ibois-epfl/TTool/README.md

 There are other `ttool::standaloneUtils` that might be useful, but not vital for TTool API.
 This includes `ttool::standaloneUtils::Camera` and `ttool::standaloneUtils::Visualizer`.

-`ttool::standaloneUtils::Camera` is modified from SLET for managing the camera and undistort the frame with the calibration file.
+`ttool::standaloneUtils::Camera` was modified from SLET for managing the camera and undistort the frame with the calibration file.

-`ttool::standaloneUtils::Visualizer` is modified the user interface of the standalone program that shows all the keymap help, useful information and most importantly, visualize the 3D model to see the tracker.
+`ttool::standaloneUtils::Visualizer` was modified the user interface of the standalone program that shows all the keymap help, useful information and most importantly, visualize the 3D model to see the tracker.

 How to initialize and use them can also be seen in the `main.cc`.
 ## CI/CD